Finding Freedom in the Kitchen

 — — — — —

 This book found me while I was hunting for something new to listen to on one of the audiobook apps.
-I didn’t know her name.
+I didn’t know the author’s name.
 I hadn’t heard of the title.
 I was just reaching for anything from the culinary world.

-Kathleen tells her story of taking women with no kitchen experience (and even a hatred for it) and showing them that there was fulfillment to be found in the learning — in making.
+Kathleen tells her story of taking women with no kitchen experience (even a dislike for it) and showing them that there was fulfillment to be found in the process — in making and learning.

 She taught them that Alfredo sauce was simply 4 ingredients, not the bewildering 27 in a store-bought can.